-As an experienced CTO, I’ve been through the due diligence process on both ends, multiple times, with a broad range of software and technology companies.
+As an experienced consulting CTO, I’ve been through the due diligence process on both ends multiple times with a broad range of software and technology companies.

-I have worked with private equity, VC, individual investors, buyers, and angel groups—both pre and post LOI.
-I have written assessment opinions as a technical expert on software deals ranging from Seed rounds and Series A to complex M&A and roll-up mergers.
-I can help you identify issues that are often deeply embedded within the technology stack and source code repositories that would be difficult for typical teams to uncover.
-I can also help expose software architecture limitations, adherence to best practices, and provide benchmarks for the maturity and experience of engineering and product development organizations.
+I have worked with and supported private equity, VC, individual investors, buyers, and angel groups—both pre and post-LOI.
+In addition, I have written assessment opinions as a technical and outsourcing expert on various software deals.
+As a result, I can help you identify issues often deeply embedded within the technology stack and source code repositories that would be difficult for typical teams to uncover.
+I can also expose software architecture limitations and adherence to best practices and provide benchmarks for the maturity and experience of engineering and product development organizations.

 In addition to my own technical and business experience, I can quickly assemble a team of specialized technical experts with the domain experience needed for a specific deal or opportunity.
-I have long‑standing, trust-already-earned relationships with software development outsourcing companies around the world.
-My software engineering partnerships in Asia, Latin America, and Eastern Europe also make it possible for me to assemble teams for foreign transactions in many locations.
+I have long-standing, trust-already-earned relationships with software development outsourcing companies worldwide.
+My software engineering partnerships in Asia, Latin America, and Eastern Europe also allow me to assemble teams for foreign transactions in many locations.
 I love talking about these capabilities, so please give me a shout to learn more.